 Not long ago, I was looking at my investment options for 2011 as I plan to contribute to my RRSP account early next year.
 GICs were the first to be removed from the list because of the dismal rates that were offered.
 With a 5 year GIC paying a meager 2.75% at best, Canadians who expect to reach their dream retirement will be moving past it as well.
 After all, the perfect retirement we are constantly bombarded with on TV by our financial institutions will just not be possible with such low rates of return.

 In 2011, those who are brave enough to get back into the stock market after the beating they got in 2008 and those who decided to refocus on yield because they got sick of losing to inflation and getting punished for saving will certainly not be looking for the highest risks out there.
-They are risk averse, yet they are looking for something that pays more than a GIC or a High Savings Account; they are yield hungry.
+They are risk averse, yet they are looking for something that pays more than a GIC or a High Savings Account; they are yield hungry but don’t want to invest in bond fund.
 Where will the average person be injecting his money next year to get a decent yield without carrying excessive risk?

 The interest rate variable